JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 ```

-## Configuration
+### Configuration Parameters

-I also defined configuration key/value pairs for the `fn-flatten-with-di`.
-These are the
+I also defined configuration parameters for the `fn-flatten-with-di`.
+These are the static
-static parameters required for running my OCI DI Task.
-These parameters are passed to the
+key/value pairs required for running my OCI DI Task.
+The parameters are passed to the
 function when it is invoked.

 ```